Krafpy/Island/README.md

 [Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit code and lots of comments.
-It is a command-line only alternative to existing frameworks and only requires Visual Studio Build Tools to be installed.
+It is a command-line only alternative to existing frameworks and only requires Visual Studio Build Tools and common demoscene tools to be installed.
 This was made in order to clearly detail the compilation process without MSBuild/Visual Studio's automation.
 For Visual Studio compatible frameworks, you probably want to look into iq's one or